-23.5 Market risk
+25.5 Market risk

-Market risk is the risk that changes in market prices, such as interest rates, that will affect the SC's financial position or cash flows.
+Market risk is the risk that changes in market prices, such as interest rates that will affect the amount the SC invested in fixed deposits and quoted unit trust.
+Such risks will be reflected in the price and the carrying value of the financial assets.

-23.5.1 Interest rate risk
+25.5.1 Interest rate risk